Emma Raducanu wins US Open, defeating Leylah Fernandez to end improbable tournament

 Emma Raducanu defeated Leylah Fernandez in straight sets to win the U.S. Open women’s final.

 The British teenage tennis superstar Raducanu won the event 6-4.
 6-3.
-The 18-year-old take home the trophy without dropping a set in her entire time at Flushing Meadows.
-She’s is the first qualifier in the sport’s professional era to reach a Grand Slam final.
+The 18-year-old took home the trophy without dropping a set in her entire time at Flushing Meadows.
+She’s the first qualifier in the sport’s professional era to reach a Grand Slam final.
 The Open era began in 1968.

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM

 It was the first all-teen women’s final since the 1999 U.S. Open final between Serena Williams and Martina Hingis.
-Both Raducanu was unseeded coming into the tournament.
+Both Raducanu and Fernandez were unseeded coming into the tournament.
 As soon as she made the final point, she fell to the court in tears of joy.

 Raducanu, 18, came into the tournament ranked No. 150th in the world and participating in just her second major tournament.

 She started playing tennis at 5 years old and modeled her game after Simona Halep and Li Na.
-She competed in Wimbledon earlier this year and made it to the fourth round before he retired over a health issue.
+She competed in Wimbledon earlier this year and made it to the fourth round before she retired over a health issue.

 RISING STAR LEYLAH FERNANDEZ: 'TEACHER TOLD ME TO STOP PLAYING TENNIS, YOU'LL NEVER MAKE IT'